kuzditomi/HunsubChromeExtension/README.md

 - [download the latest extension!](https://github.com/kuzditomi/HubsubChromeExtension/raw/master/build/d2jsp-hunsub-chrome-extension-1.1.crx)
 - in Google Chrome navigate to Tools -> Extension page
 - drag and drop the extension file into Extension page, a "Drop to install" subtitle should appear
-- if you did everything rigth, Google Chrome alerts you about the new extension
+- if you did everything right, Google Chrome alerts you about the new extension
 - ???
 - profit